Same-sex marriage in Austria

-Same-sex marriage in Austria has been legal since 1 January 2019.
+Same-sex marriage has been legal in Austria since 1 January 2019.
 On 4 December 2017, the Constitutional Court ruled that the non-discrimination and equality provisions of the Constitution of Austria guarantee same-sex couples the right to marry.
-The decision took effect on 1 January 2019, making Austria the second country in Central Europe to legalise same-sex marriage after Germany, the 16th in Europe, and the 25th worldwide.
+The decision took effect on 1 January 2019, making Austria the fifteenth country in Europe and the 24th in the world to allow same-sex couples to marry nationwide.
+Polling indicates that a majority of Austrians support the legal recognition of same-sex marriage.

 Austria has also recognised same-sex registered partnerships since 1 January 2010, providing several, but not all, of the rights, benefits, obligations and responsibilities of marriage.